xydreen/greta-thunbot/README.md

     clip_skip
     hr_second_pass_steps

+**Please note**, for the flux models, some of these settings are disabled.

 For example, let's say your prompt is: **`greta dream me a pig`**

 By default, Greta will generate landscape-style images.
 So, from the above prompt, you may receive something like: